evotools/nf-LO/docs/alignments.md

 ## Custom minimap2 options
 Due to its flexible design, we have added some specific configurations for `minimap2` and changed its behaviour as of the recent update.
+The workflow now minimizes the memory impact of `minimap2` by generating an `.mmi` index for the source genome, using the same configurations as for the alignments.
+This will prevent each process to regenerate the individual indexes at run time, saving time and memory for the individual processes.

-The default minimap2 behaviour is now to align each sequence from the target genome separately, using one task at the time.
+The default `minimap2` behaviour is now to align each sequence from the target genome separately, using one task at the time.
 This should achieve a good balance of number of processes and low number of cores per process.

 If the user wishes to use a single process, as in the previous version of the workflow, they can do so by providing `--mm2_full_alignment`.
 This will perform a single genome-to-genome process.
 You might want to increase the number of cores provided to minimap2 with `--minimap2_threads`.

 If the user needs to perform the alignment in a particularly low-memory environment, they can provide `--mm2_lowmem`.
 This will perform the scattering of the target genome using `--tgtSize`, and with the overlap specified in `--tgtOvlp`.